Guidelines on the Supervision of Certified Nurse Midwives, Nurse Practitioners and Physician Assistants

 It is the responsibility of the supervising physician to direct and review the work, records, and practice of the NPP on a continuous basis to ensure that appropriate directions are given and understood and that appropriate treatment is rendered consistent with applicable state law.
 Supervision includes, but is not limited to: (1) the continuous availability of direct communication either in person or by electronic communications between the NPP and supervising physician; (2) the personal review of the NPP's practice at regular intervals including an assessment of referrals made or consultations requested by the NPP with other health professionals; (3) regular chart review; (4) the delineation of a plan for emergencies; (5) the designation of an alternate physician in the absence of the supervisor; and (6) review plan for narcotic/controlled substance prescribing and formulary compliance.
 The circumstance of each practice determines the exact means by which responsible supervision is accomplished.

-It is the responsibility of the physician to ensure that appropriate directions are given, understood, and executed.
-These directions may take the form of written protocols, in person, over the phone, or by some other means of electronic communication.
+It is the responsibility of the physician to give appropriate directions are given, understood and executed to ensure patient safety.
+These directions may take the form of pre-approved written protocols, in person patient reviews, over the phone consultations, or by some other means of electronic communication as appropriate.